peterantonarosjr/peterantonarosjr/README.md

 # Hello there 👋, I'm Peter Antonaros Jr.

-### I am a recent Mathematics graduate 🧮 at Queens College City University of New York 🏫
+### I have recently graduated from Queens College City University of New York with a Bachelor's in Mathematics and a minor in Computer Science.

 * 🔍 I am currently conducting Generative Art Research with [Christopher Soto] under the supervision and guidance of our professor [Christopher Hanusa], who operates the [Experimental Mathematics Laboratory at Queens College]
 * 📚 I am currently reading Brave New World by Aldous Huxley